Zest-studi-o/P03-Hangman/README.md

 In the future, I would like to:

 - Refine the score counter so it would add more points the earlier the full word is guessed.

+- Refine the word display so no words would be repeated when a player selects the same category in consecutive games.

+- Refine the leaderboard, so the same name cannot be repeated with the same scores, avoid duplicate entries.

 - Add colours to the terminal.